icgc-dcc/dcc-docs/docs/portal/api.md

 Please see the [API Endpoint Documentation](/portal/api-endpoints/) for detailed information on the API endpoints, representations and how the API responds to different requests.

+The following examples are known to work with [curl](https://curl.haxx.se/) v7.43.0 and [httpie](https://github.com/jkbrzt/httpie#http-method) v0.9.3.

 ## Controlled Access

 ### Logging in from the Command Line